On a possible effective four-boson interaction and its implications at the upgraded LHC: Conclusion

 \section{Conclusion}

 To conclude let us draw attention to the the results in view of the compensation approach to the problem of a spontaneous generation of an effective interaction.
 First of all, the results are obtained exclusively due to application of this approach.
 We would emphasize that the existence of a non-trivial solution of compensation conditions always impose strong restrictions on parameters of the problem.
-We see such restrictions in both problems of the spontaneous generation of the Nambu -- Jona-Lazinio interaction~\cite{AVZ06} and the triple anomalous weak boson interaction~\cite{BAA09,AVZ2}.
-Here we have considered consequences of the existence of nontrivial solutions of compensation conditions for a spontaneous generation of the anomalous four-boson interaction.
+We see such restrictions in both problems of the spontaneous generation of the Nambu -- Jona-Lasinio interaction \cite{7} and the triple anomalous weak boson interaction \cite{9,10}.
+In the present work such conditions for existence of interaction (\ref{eq:LeffWZ}) are shown to define the Weinberg mixing angle, that leads to results (\ref{alpha2}) for the electromagnetic coupling constant.